 - Faulty control module

-- Outdated control module software
+- Outdated control module software (not usually)

 - Issues with the control module’s circuit, such as damaged wires or poor connections